MShawon/YouTube-Viewer/README.md

  * Google Chrome installed on your OS (not Chromium)

 # New Update
- Latest update v1.7.0 include a feature to get views as suggested videos which can decrease the view drops issue.
+ Update from v1.7.0 include a feature to get views as suggested videos which can decrease the view drops issue.
 To get the must out of it, one must run the bot on multiple videos.
 However this is still an experimental feature.
 If you face any major issue, roll back to previous version.

  If you are not using the release version, don't forget to update the dependency by `pip install -r requirements.txt`